Tour Tuesday

-Registration now open!
+Registration is now open!
 Please use the following methods to register based on your affiliation with CSU:

-- Prospective Students: Are you a prospective student or admitted to CSU interested in touring CSU?
-Visit the Office of Admissions for more information and to register for a prospective/admitted student tour and information session; or for more information about Choose CSU on March 29 and April 19: https://admissions.colostate.edu/visits-events/.
+• Prospective Students: Are you a prospective student or are you an admitted student to CSU and interested in touring campus?
+Visit the Office of Admissions for more information and to register for a prospective/admitted student tour and information sessions or for more information about Choose CSU on March 28: https://admissions.colostate.edu/visits-events/.

 Duration: 1 hour